 With Masset's population declining slightly in recent years, there is not much demand for new housing at this time.
-The demand that may occur over the next five years should easily be accommodated through use of existing undeveloped residential lots and the possible transition of two lots from commercial and institutional uses to residential use (see the Land Use Map - parcels are located in the north-west corner of Masset's main developed area).
-However, providing alternatives to single-family homes in the future would help to house single professionals working in Masset and may help to house seniors as they age.
+The demand that may occur over the next five years should easily be accommodated through use of existing undeveloped residential lots and the possible transition of two lots from commercial and utility and service uses to residential use (these parcels are located in the north-west corner of Masset's main developed area on the Land Use Map (Map 1) and otes the potential transition to residential is noted).
+However, providing alternatives to single-family homes in the future would help to house singles, youth and seniors in the community.

-- NEW DEVELOPMENT: New housing development has been located to protect natural areas, green spaces, trees, views and trails, and to use infrastructure efficiently. - HOUSING DIVERSITY: A diversity of housing types meets the community's needs, including all ages, abilities and incomes. - NEIGHBOURHOOD CHARACTER: Masset neighbourhoods have retained their quiet, small-town character; they are welcoming, well-maintained, walkable and safe. - HOME CONSTRUCTION: Homes are healthy, increasingly energy-efficient, and transitioning to the use of renewable energy and sustainable materials.
+- 1. New housing development has been located to protect natural areas, green spaces, trees, views and trails, and to use infrastructure efficiently. - 2.
+A diversity of housing types meets the community's needs, including all ages, abilities and incomes. - 3.
+Masset neighbourhoods have retained their quiet, small-town character; they are welcoming, well-maintained, walkable and safe. - 4.
+Homes are healthy, increasingly energy-efficient, and transitioning to the use of renewable energy and sustainable materials.